Return to Index

-A patient portal is a website you can use to securely interact with your doctor's office to perform some of the routine, health-related tasks that you would normally conduct at the office or by phone.
+A patient portal is a website you can use to securely interact with your electronic medical record at your doctor's office to perform some of the routine, health-related tasks that you would normally conduct at the office or by phone.

 When Do You Use Patient Portals?

 Most patient portals allow you to conduct the following tasks:

 - Get results from lab tests and imaging studies

 - Update your doctor about your condition or medications

 - Clarify advice given to you during an office visit

 - Ask general health questions that do not require a routine examination

 If you have a new medical problem that needs to be diagnosed, you can use the patient portal to make an appointment for an office visit.
 That way, your doctor can conduct a physical exam and ask additional questions.

 If you choose to communicate with your doctor using a patient portal, you should keep your messages to your doctor clear and concise.
 Take the time to organize your thoughts.
 Remember that the message you send will become part of your medical record.